Focus on the Whole Child

-Through “What it Takes,” a workforce readiness program, representatives from Riverside Health System, the City of Newport News, Ferguson Enterprises, Newport News Shipbuilding, W. M. Jordan Company, TowneBank and Smithfield Foods teach our students the soft-skills needed to be successful in the workplace.
+Through “What it Takes,” a workforce readiness program, representatives from corporate partners including Riverside Health System, the City of Newport News, Ferguson Enterprises, Newport News Shipbuilding, W. M. Jordan Company, TowneBank, Smithfield Foods, Williams Mullen, Capital Group, and the Virginia Beach Police Department teach our students the soft-skills needed to be successful in the workplace.